metacpan/metacpan-cpan-extracted/distros/A/App-phoebe/README.md

 ## Troubleshooting

-🔥 **Cannot connect to SSL port 1965 on 127.0.0.1 \[No such file or directory\]** 🔥 Perhaps your [Net::Server::Proto::SSL](https://metacpan.org/pod/Net%3A%3AServer%3A%3AProto%3A%3ASSL) module is too old?
-Phoebe comes with a separate `lib` directory which contains a patched version of the module.
-Move this directory into your working directory where you want to run Phoebe and try again.

 🔥 **SSL\_cert\_file cert.pem can't be used: No such file or directory** 🔥 Perhaps
 you're missing the certificate (`cert.pem`) or key file (`key.pem`).
 The git repo has the necessary files which you can use to do a quick test.
 Copy them